Typhoon Hagupit (2014)

-Hagupit developed into the 22nd tropical storm of the annual typhoon season on 1 December and became that year's eleventh typhoon the next day.
-Under a favorable environment, the typhoon underwent rapid deepening and reached peak intensity northwest of Palau on 4 December, with a clear eye.
-Hagupit slightly weakened but restrengthened on 5 December, but subsequently started to weaken again, due to subsidence associated with an upper-level trough.
+Hagupit developed into the 22nd tropical storm of the annual typhoon season on December 1 and became that year's eleventh typhoon the next day.
+Under a favorable environment, the typhoon underwent rapid deepening and reached peak intensity northwest of Palau on December 4, with a clear eye.
+Hagupit slightly weakened but restrengthened on December 5, but subsequently started to weaken again, due to subsidence associated with an upper-level trough.

-The typhoon made first landfall over the province of Eastern Samar in the Philippines on 6 December, and then made three other landfalls over the country.
-For land interaction and the slow movement, Hagupit weakened into a tropical storm on 8 December When arriving at the South China Sea on 9 December, deep convection of the storm diminished significantly.
-The system could not overcome the hostile environment and weakened into a tropical depression on 11 December, before it eventually dissipated southeast of Ho Chi Minh City on 12 December.
+The typhoon made its first landfall over the province of Eastern Samar in the Philippines on December 6, and then made three other landfalls over the country.
+Due to land interaction and its slow movement, Hagupit weakened into a tropical storm on December 8.
+When arriving at the South China Sea on December 9, deep convection of the storm diminished significantly.
+The system could not overcome the hostile environment and weakened into a tropical depression on December 11, before it eventually dissipated southeast of Ho Chi Minh City on December 12.